laanuk/Sudoku-All-in-1/README.md

 Sudoku-All-in-1
 ===============
 #
- -  Generate and solves randomly generated puzzles.
+ - Generates and solves randomly generated puzzles.
- - Solves user-entered puzzles and checks for validity
+ - Can solve puzzles entered in by user
- - Each puzzle has only one solution
+ - Each puzzle has exactly one solution